-A credit union is very similar to a traditional bank in that it provides loans and other financial services (checking, savings accounts, mortgages, credit cards) to its customers.
-Another commonality is that credit unions’ customers deposits are federally insured
+A credit union is very similar to a traditional bank – it provides loans and other financial services (checking, savings accounts, mortgages, credit cards) to its customers.
+Another commonality is that credit unions’ customers deposits are federally insured $250,000 per depositor.

 But that’s about where the similarities end.

 While most banks are owned by shareholders and are typically for-profit organizations; credit unions on the other hand are non-profit and typically owned by their members.
 Because of this difference in structure, banking with a credit union has some significant benefits vs. traditional banks.

 Since credit union members own the credit union, they get to directly elect their Board of Directors, having some say in how the credit union is run.
 When it comes to a traditional bank, unless you own stock in the bank you do business with, you have no voting privileges at all.
 Also, since CU members are partial owners, credit unions usually offer better customer service and a higher level of customer satisfaction than traditional banks.

 In addition, credit unions “not-for-profit” status makes them tax-exempt, whereas banks have to pay federal tax.
 This exemption allows any “profits” made by credit unions to be invested directly back into the credit union, increasing their funds available to loan out, and often resulting in lower loan rates (and higher deposit rates) than at traditional banks.

 - Many customers say it’s a friendlier banking experience

 - Higher likelihood of getting a personal loan (or emergency loan)